Space Perspective: Spaceship Neptune

 Spaceship Neptune is the company's crewed pressurized gondola designed for near space tourism.
 The spherical carbon-composite gondola measures 16 ft in diameter and provides 2000 ft2 of pressurized volume for up to eight passengers and one captain.
 The gondola is lined with a thin transparent vacuum deposited UV-reflective coating, and features an array of fifteen 52 in windows.
 The interior of the gondola includes a washroom named the "Space Spa" by the company, eight seats and a bar within what the company calls a "Space Lounge".
 The gondola includes four reverse parachutes in case the balloon is unable to descend, and a device named the Splashcone designed to both soften the impact of the planned water landings as well as flood to provide ballast.

 Spaceship Neptune is lofted into the stratosphere by a high-altitude balloon called SpaceBalloon.
 When inflated, the SpaceBalloon is filled with over 24 e6ft3 of hydrogen and stands approximately 550 ft tall.
 The company plans to launch and recover the gondola and balloon at sea, using the MS Voyager platform supply vessel.

 Despite being marketed as a spacecraft and being considered as such by the Federal Aviation Administration, the vehicle's apogee of 30 km only reaches the stratosphere and falls short of the 100 km Kármán line, the conventional definition of space.

 Excelsior

 The first Spaceship Neptune, the prototype balloon gondola Excelsior was launched in September 2024 on a successful uncrewed high altitude test flight to 100000 ft.

 Marine Spaceports

-Space Prospective plans to use a ship to launch and recover the balloon out at sea.
+Space Perspective plans to use a ship to launch and recover the balloon at sea.
 These mothership balloon tenders are called marine spaceports.

 MS Voyager

-The Marine Spaceport Voyager, the first marine spaceport, is a converted platform supply vessel, the 294 by 56 ft Voyager was built by Edison Chouest Offshore and is operated by Guice Offshore (GO), the former operator of SpaceX capsule recovery vessels MV Megan and MV Shannon.
+The Marine Spaceport Voyager, the first marine spaceport, is a converted platform supply vessel.
+The 294 by 56 ft Voyager was built by Edison Chouest Offshore and is operated by Guice Offshore (GO), the former operator of SpaceX capsule recovery vessels MV Megan and MV Shannon.
 The ship acts as both the launch and recovery platform for the Spaceship Neptune gondola.
 In September 2024, the inaugural test launch of Excelsior was successfully performed from MS Voyager.